mittelholcz/compling/README.md

 # compling2017-18
-Computitional Lingusitics Course at Research Iinstitute for Linguistics
+Computional Linguistics Course at the Research Institute for Linguistics